EngineMachiner/My-Notes/README.md

-# PSX-DDR-NS
+# My-NS
- DDR PSX era NoteSkins
+This repo stores noteskins created by me.

-This is my version of the PSX DDR NoteSkins.
+PSX DDR:
 I took some outfox-note graphics (so credits to it).